 - South Africa 43

-*I have emailed WADA for a list of countries ranked by Doping Offenses for the year 2019.
+*I have emailed the World Anti-Doping Agency for a list of countries ranked by Doping Offenses for 2019.

 - Body Building 266

 Number of Cases